Michieljoris/logger/README.md

 And the line number (108) the log call was made.

-The time stamp (3m) is from when the script was first loaded, except when calls are in quick succession (within 2 seconds), then the time stap is relative to the first of the batch (eg: +5ms).
+The time stamp (3m) is from when the script was first loaded, except when calls are in quick succession (within 2 seconds), then the time stamp is relative to the first of the batch (eg: +5ms).

 You can namespace further like this: